Immediate Availability - Open 7 days a week - day, evening and weekend appointments

 After the threat goes away, the body returns to normal—your muscles relax, your heart rate slows, and your mind slows down.

 But with traumatic experiences, your brain stays on high alert.
 Even when there’s no threat, your body reacts as if you’re in danger.
 You stay in survival mode, which creates a lot of stress and discomfort.
-Anything that reminds you of the traumatic event can trigger this response—sounds, smells, or words.
+Anything that reminds you of the traumatic event can trigger this response—sounds, smells, people, places, situations or even specific words.

 Trauma disrupts your life, your happiness, and your stability.
 You feel helpless—like you have no control over your body or what happens to you.
 It prevents you from focusing at work, connecting with other people, and calming down after a stressful event.